To opt out of AFSCME 2250 dues:

 AFSCME 2250

-AFSCME 2250 collected $2.4 million from its members in 2019, according to reports the union must file with the IRS.
+AFSCME 2250 collected $2 million from its members in 2023, according to 990 reports the union is required to file with the IRS.

 A portion of the dues paid by AFSCME 2250 members goes to AFSCME International in Washington, D.C.

-According to federal filings that the union must submit with the US Department of Labor, AFSCME collected $177 million from its members nationwide in 2022.
+According to federal filings that the union is required to submit with the Department of Labor, AFSCME headquarters collected over $192 million from local affiliated unions in 2024.

 AFSCME 2250 is also affiliated with the Maryland State Education Association and the National Education Association.
-A portion of the dues paid by AFSCME 2250 members goes to both of these unions.
+If members of AFSCME 2250 opt to join MSEA, a portion of the dues paid by AFSCME 2250 members is allocated to both MSEA and the NEA.

 Maryland State Education Association

-MSEA collected $21.9 million from its members in fiscal year 2021, according to reports the union must file with the IRS.
+MSEA collected $23.4 million from its members in fiscal year 2024, according to 990 reports the union is required to file with the IRS.

 National Education Association